Last Updated: 13 July, 2024

 There are two ways to install Docker in macOS.

-The first method is to download the dmg package from Docker Hub and use it.
+The first method is to download the dmg package from Docker and use it.

 The second method is to use the following command on mac Terminal which uses Homebrew.